 Tanzania Country Report

-Tanzania is unlikely to militarily intervene in neighbouring Burundi’s ongoing civil conflict, even if the Burundian president conducts a constitutional referendum in May 2018 to extend term limits.
+Tanzania is unlikely to militarily intervene in neighbouring Burundi's ongoing civil conflict, even following the Burundian president completing a constitutional referendum there on 17 May 2018 that extended term limits from five years to seven.
 A dispute with Malawi over the sovereignty of Lake Nyasa is likely to be resolved through international arbitration, probably delaying a resolution beyond 2018.
-This threatens Malawi’s issuing of licences for oil and gas exploration, and increases the likelihood of low-level skirmishes between border patrols, but military escalation to interstate war remains unlikely.
+This delays Malawi's issuing of licences for oil and gas exploration, and increases the likelihood of low-level skirmishes between border patrols.
+However, military escalation to interstate war is unlikely.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required if traveling from a country with risk of yellow fever transmission and over one year of age.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.